How to Get the Good Ending in "Metro: Last Light"

-Do as Lestnisky says and take off your Gas Mask as you normally would.
-Yeah that seems like a beta way of handling the situation, but the macho b.s. way will get you an even more awkward cutscene.
-Not to mention you won't kill him by wasting the bullet.
+Do as Lestnisky says and take off your gas mask as you normally would.
+Yeah, that seems like a beta way of handling the situation, but the macho B.S. way will get you an even more awkward cutscene.
+Not to mention that you won't kill him by wasting a bullet.
 At least the mask thing will make more sense for the narrative, and for those of you with at least some basic sense of how projectiles work, won't feel like a plot hole.

 In Chapter 25: Road For Two (or Depot as it's also known) you'll have to sneak and/or fight your way through a train depot of Red soldiers to get to Lestnisky.
 How you deal with his men are up to you, the Little Dark One won't commend nor condemn you for killing them.

-Lestnisky MUST BE KNOCKED OUT or you will get a major evil point placed against you.
+Lestnisky must be knocked out or you will get a major bad point placed against you.
 I guess it could be argued that all of the choices you make up until this point don't matter, but I would disagree.
 Even though the Little Dark One didn't see you win back a teddy bear or knife a civilian crane operator the moral points you gain are all essential to getting the Redemption Ending.

-In Chapter 26: City of Phantoms, there will be a couple moments, versus mutants, where the Little Dark One will tell you to just leave them alone.
+In Chapter 26: City of Phantoms, there will be a couple of moments, versus mutants, where the Little Dark One will tell you to just leave them alone.
 Like in Chapter 8: Echoes avoiding the pack of Watchmen will save you an unnecessary battle, and give you a moral point.
-However ignoring the Little Dark One and engaging any of the following creatures will get you an evil point.
+However, ignoring the Little Dark One and engaging any of the following creatures will get you a bad point.

 The pack of Watchmen (in the first screenshot) can easily be avoided by crouching down out of sight until they pass.
 The Little Dark One will also light them up green to show they're not a threat.

-The Demon and it's baby (second screenshot) will be at the top of a collapsing ladder.
-If, for some ridiculous reason, you decide to shoot them both you'll get two evil moral points against you.
+The Demon and its baby (second screenshot) will be at the top of a collapsing ladder.
+If, for some ridiculous reason, you decide to shoot them both, you'll rack up two bad points.
 Plus a scolding from the Little Dark One.
 Unless you're trying to grab the second diary entry for the Published achievement/trophy there's really no reason to approach them.
 Just head down the stairwell to the left.

 After the storm begins you will go through some ravine areas.
 There will be at least two encounters with Watchmen down here that can be avoided.
 Especially if you just keep following the Little Dark One, there's nothing to really explore down here.
 He'll even point out that the creatures are just scared and/or lost in the storm.
 If you just keep your distance they won't attack; gaining you moral points (the positive ones) and saving some ammo.